saikamal33/Mark-9-Docker_Repo/mern_app/README.md

 Run the server
 docker run --name=backend --network=demo -d -p 5050:5050 mern-backend

+## docker compose
-## we have automated the above steps using docker compose, this will create custome network, build images in front and backend, lauch a db instance along with fron and backend container and connect them in the custome network.
+we have automated the above steps with docker compose file, it will create custome network, build images in front and backend, lauch a db instance along with fron and backend container and connect them in the custome network.

 docker-compose up -d